trycourier/courier-android/README.md

 val userId = "asdfasdf"

 // The key used to make requests to Courier
-// This key should NOT live in your production app
+// THIS KEY SHOULD NOT LIVE IN YOUR PRODUCTION APP
 // You should only use this key to test with
 // https://app.courier.com/settings/api-keys
 val authKey = "pk_prod_ABCD..."

 // The access token used to make user specific changes to Courier data
-// This token is safe to be used in your production app val accessToken = "eyJhbGciOiJIUzI..."
+// This token is safe to be used in your production app and should be generate by your backend val accessToken = "eyJhbGciOiJIUzI..."

 // Set your Courier credentials